breandan/kotlingrad/README.md

-# Kotlin𝛁: A type-safe AD for Kotlin
+# Kotlin𝛁: Type-safe Automatic Differentiation for Kotlin

 Kotlin𝛁 is a framework for type-safe [automatic differentiation](https://en.wikipedia.org/wiki/Automatic_differentiation) in [Kotlin](https://kotl.in).
 It allows users to express differentiable programs on higher-dimensional data structures and operands.
 We attempt to restrict syntactically valid constructions to those which are algebraically valid and can be checked at compile-time.
 By enforcing these constraints in the type system, it eliminates certain classes of runtime errors that may occur during the execution of a correctly-typed program.
 Due to type-inference in the language, most types may be safely omitted by the end user.
 Kotlin𝛁 strives to be expressive, safe, and notationally similar to mathematics.
 It is currently pre-release and offers no stability guarantees at this time.